System Design Space

 Configuration Resource (ConfigMap)

-A configuration resource stores settings separately from the container image and can be mounted as files.
+Once configuration grows, you move it into a configuration resource: it lives separately from the container image and can be mounted as files.

 Versioned in Git